mikegallimore/Tape_to_Tape/README.md

 # Tape_to_Tape
-Prep and analyze data exported from the Tape to Tape tracking app
+Use Python to prep and analyze data exported from the Tape to Tape tracking app

 <b>Available:</b>
 - parse_game.py, which contains a function that pulls and reformats exported plays files from tapetotapetracker.com